My story (in brief)

 This distrust in the people led me to doubt science.

-Had I not been skeptical about what I was being told about skin, I would not have put my nails to it.
+Had I not been skeptical about what I was told about skin, I would not have put my nails to it.

 I could feel lumps beneath the skin of my cheeks and back, the kind they tell women to look for in breast cancer early detection tests.